ExpressVPN Vs TorGuard Comparison for New Zealand Users 2022

 |Free Extras||Media Streamer Smart DNS, browser extensions for Chrome, Firefox, and Safari||TorGuard Stealth Proxy|

 When you’re weighing a decision as to which VPN service is the right one for you, take care to consider each feature the service provides.
-Doing so will help you make a careful, well-considered buying decision.
+Doing so will help you make a careful, well-considered buying decision in New Zealand.

 Both ExpressVPN and TorGuard offer native apps for all popular platforms.
-These include Windows, Mac, iOS, Android, Linux, Chrome, and Firefox.
+These include Windows, Mac, iOS, Android, Linux, Chrome, and Firefox in New Zealand.

 Additionally, you can also use their apps on multiple devices like Apple TVs, Nvidia Shield TV, Xbox One, Fire TV/Firestick, and Nintendo Switch, which is quite helpful, to say the least.

 However, ExpressVPN gains an edge over TorGuard by offering a native app for routers that you can set up on DD-WRT and Tomato ethernet switches too.